 In Year 12 AQA A-Level Geography (7037) Water and Carbon Cycles, Coastal Systems and Landscapes, and Global Systems and Global Governance are the chosen topics.

 Fieldwork is an important and enjoyable part of studying geography.
 The school grounds are used for a microclimate study, investigation of weathering processes and environmental studies.
 GCSE pupils have the opportunity for a number of human and physical Geography fieldwork days.
 Year 12 have a four day residential fieldwork visit to Swanage in Dorset.

-The subject is taught by two dedicated teachers; Mrs K Quainton for Years 7, 8 and 9 and Mr D Coltman for Years 10,11 and 12.
+The subject is taught by two specialist teachers; Mrs K Quainton for Years 7, 8 and 9 and Mr D Coltman for Years 10,11 and Sixth Form.